Incas in Central Chile: Farthest point reached by the Incas

 Beginning with José Toribio Medina historians have made a distinction between the places reached by the Incas and the actual zone incorporated to imperial rule.

 While historian José Bengoa concludes that Inca troops apparently never crossed Bío Bío River, chronicler Diego de Rosales gives an account of the Incas crossing the river going south all the way to La Imperial and returning north through Tucapel along the coast.
 In Osvaldo Silva's reconstruction of the events leading to the battle of the Maule the Incas may have reached as far south as the Concepción area next to Bío Bío River in the early 1530s before returning north.

-Incan yanakuna are believed by archaeologists Tom Dillehay and Américo Gordon to have extracted gold south of the Incan frontier in free Mapuche territory.
-Following this thought, the main motive for Incan expansion into Mapuche territory would have been to access gold mines.
+Inca yanakuna are believed by archaeologists Tom Dillehay and Américo Gordon to have extracted gold south of the Inca frontier in free Mapuche territory.
+Following this thought, the main motive for Inca expansion into Mapuche territory would have been to access gold mines.
 The knowledge and use of gold among Mapuches however did not begin with the Incas as Mapuche culture had its own word, milla, and cultural significance for gold for before Inca expansion.
 Dillehay and Gordon also claim all early Mapuche pottery at Valdivia is of Inca design.
 Inca influence is possibly evidenced as far south as Osorno Province (latitude 40–41° S) in the form of Quechua and Quechua–Aymara toponyms.
 Alternatively these toponyms originated in colonial times from the population of the Valdivian Fort System that served as a penal colony linked to the Peruvian port of El Callao.

 Impact

 Diaguita society

 The Incas influenced the Diaguitas who adopted pottery designs from Cuzco and Inca techniques in agriculture and metalworking.

 The Inca Empire appear to have uprooted so-called Tomatas copiapoes from the Diaguita lands and settled this group near Tarija in southern Bolivia.
 The Churumatas were instead transferred the other way round, from the vicinities of Tarija to Elqui Valley.

-Around Elqui Valley almost all indigenous toponimy belongs either to Quechua or Mapuche.
-There is no Diaguita (Kakan) toponimy known in the valley.
-Quechua toponimy is related to the valleys incorporation to the Inca Empire in the late 15th and early 16th-century.
-Some Mapuche toponimy posdates Inca rule, but other is likely to be coeval or precede it.
+Around Elqui Valley almost all indigenous toponymy belongs either to Quechua or Mapuche.
+There is no Diaguita (Kakan) toponymy known in the valley.
+Quechua toponymy is related to the valleys incorporation to the Inca Empire in the late 15th and early 16th-century.
+Some Mapuche toponymy posdates Inca rule, but other is likely to be coeval or precede it.

 Mapuche society

-Through their contact with Incan invaders Mapuches would have for the first time met people with state organization.
+Through their contact with Inca invaders Mapuches would have for the first time met people with state organization.
 Their contact with the Incas gave them a collective awareness distinguishing between them and the invaders and uniting them into loose geo-political units despite their lack of state organization.

 Gold and silver bracelets and "sort of crowns" were used by Mapuches in the Concepción area at the time of the Spanish arrival as noted by Jerónimo de Vivar.
-This is interpreted either as Incan gifts, war spoils from defeated Incas, or adoption of Incan metallurgy.
+This is interpreted either as Inca gifts, war spoils from defeated Incas, or adoption of Inca metallurgy.
 The Incas are credited with the introduction of adobe buildings in Central Chile.